Pathrode

 - ¼ cup chana dal (Bengal gram)

-- 2 tbsp urad dal (split black gram)
+- 2 tablespoon urad dal (split black gram)

 - 4 dried red chilies (adjust according to your spice preference)